Hunter Renfrow Player Prop Bets for NFL Week 9 | Las Vegas vs. New York 11/7/2021

 Matchup vs. New York

-- The 259.1 passing yards the Giants allow per game makes them the NFL's 16th-ranked pass defense this season.
+- The Giants are conceding 259.1 passing yards per game this year, the NFL's 16th-ranked pass defense.

-- The Giants have conceded 15 passing TDs this season (1.9 per game), ranking them 22nd among NFL defenses.
+- The Giants have allowed 15 passing TDs this year (1.9 per game), ranking them 22nd among NFL defenses.

 Recent Performances